dansteeves68/dotfiles/README.md

 - Kitty configuration in nix
 - Helix configuration in nix
 - Kitty/Helix font
-- Test mac options like autohide dock
+- Done: Test mac options like autohide dock
+- Can I add Logitech options from brew?